RESEARCH AND RESOURCES ON COOPERATION IN APOCALYPTIC TIMES

 TEAM

-The Cooperation in the Apocalypse Research team is grounded in psychology, but spans many universities and disciplines.
+The Cooperation in the Apocalypse research team is grounded in psychology, but spans many universities and disciplines.
 More team member bios coming soon.

 Athena Aktipis